+- unu puss une comprehensive exam.
+The

+pplicant

-- 1. Hold a Bachelor's degree in one of these fields.
+1. Ηοια а ва gree in one of these fields.

-- Engineering

-- Statistics

-- Science
+• Engir ng

+• Statis stics

+• Scien ce

-- Industrial Education with one of these sub-fields
+• Education with one of fields

-- Education Technology and Communication
+• Education Technology and Communication

-- Computer and Information Technology
+• Computer and Information Technology

-- Computer Technology or
+• Computer Technology or

-- Electronics and Computer
+• Electronics and Computer

-- Business Administration with one of these sub-fields
+• Busin ess / Administration with one of

+these sub- fields

-- Business Computer
+• Business Computer

-- Business Information Technology
+• Business Information

+Technology

-- Computer Information or
+• Computer Information or

-- Computer Information

-Systems Software
+• Computer Information Systems - Software

 Development

-- or hold other Bachelor's degree but have at least 1 year experience working in Information Technology or Computer.
+• or bo ld of ther Bachelor's degree but

+• have least 1 year experience

+n Information Technology

+or Co

+F -

-- Have other qualifications as announced each year by Graduate School of Chulalongkorn University (if any), or have other qualifications approved by the Software Engineering Program Committee.
+2. year by Gradu ate ations as announced each School of Chulalongkorn r have other qualifications

+appro Comr e Soft ware Engineering Program

-Both Plan A(2) and Plan B require the total of 36 credits.
+Both Plan $A(2) \mbox{ and } Plan \mbox{ B}$ require the total of 36 credits.